microservices-api/flight-booking/README.md

 * cd flight-booking/deployment_artifacts
 * docker build .
 * docker run &lt;image&gt;
+* open a browser and navigate to 'http://&lt;your_host&gt;/api/explorer' to see the OpenAPI UI

 ## Deploy locally in an application server (outside of a container)
 * download the application server (Liberty) jar from https://developer.ibm.com/wasdev/downloads/